carlaKC/attackathon/README.md

 - When compared to the operation of the network _without_ a jamming attack, how many honest htlcs were dropped as a result of the attack?

-A work-in-progress analysis script requires your network name and the runtime in nanoseconds that was output by `run.sh`.
+A work-in-progress analysis script requires your network name to run.
+You may optionally provide the end timestamp (unix nano) of your attack to get a more precise comparison period (the present time will otherwise be used as the time of attack).

 It can be run from within the attackathon repo:

-`python3 analysis/analyse_attack.py ln_10 <runtime_ns>`
+`python3 analysis/analyse_attack.py ln_10 [endtime_ns]`

 ### HackNicePlz